Luny-Nytro/discipline-daemon/discipline_attachments/device_identification.md

   - using IMEI
   - using the remote device's cpu identifier (cpuid).
   - manual authentication by the remote device
-    - adminstrator creates an Discipline Profile for the remote device
+    - adminstrator creates a Discipline Profile for the remote device
     - for a remote device to connect to the internet through the Host Device, it needs to first authenticate itself.

 ## CPU Identifier